 Partner of Perth law firm Jackson McDonald from July 1987 to December 2015.

-Board of the Western Australian Sports Centre Trust Appointed in 2007 to the board established under the Western Australian Sports Centre Trust Act 1986.
-Appointed Chair from 1 July 2018 – 30 June 2022.
+Board member from 2007 - 2022 of the Western Australian Sports Centre Trust (VenuesWest) established under the Western Australian Sports Centre Trust Act 1986, serving as Chair from 1 July 2018 to 30 June 2022.

 Immediate Past Warden of Convocation (2017-2020)